Reading time: 8 min

 4.

-What if the requirement is to extract a variable or a value from a table field and convert it to a date without prior knowledge of its format?
-DB2 provides several options for storing dates in text format.
-Consequently, you can create a supplementary function to find out the format in which the date is presented and perform the conversion accordingly.
+What if you need to extract a value from a table field and convert it to a date without knowing its format?
+DB2 offers several options for storing dates in text format.
+You can create an additional function to determine the format and convert the date accordingly.

 SQL Server